 Male Dragon Names in Dungeons & Dragons

 Dungeons & Dragons has a wealth of masculine dragon names from modules, core rulebooks, novels, and more!
 They take the traditional style of high fantasy dragon names and there are loads to choose from!
 We’ve taken our favorite 6 names for each type of dragon, so you can roll a six sided dice and quickly choose a name.
+For our full list of D&D Dragon Names, see our article.

 Below, we’ve split the categories between chromatic dragon names and metallic dragon names.
 Whether you’re christening your next BBEG or benevolent draconian deity, you’re covered.
 Grab your dice to make choosing a random, color appropriate name for your dragon easy and fast!